edelveart/edelveart/README.md

 - TypeScript, Node, Express, SQL, Git (primarily server-side)
 - Some knowledge of Ruby and Python

 I am also developing a math Ruby library to generate `241` infinite sequences of [multidimensional figurate numbers](https://rubygems.org/gems/figurate_numbers) based on the book "Figurate Numbers" by Michel Deza and Elena Deza.
 In parallel, I am building a Python version called [FigurateNum](https://pypi.org/project/figuratenum/).
-Both versions can be used in a pure math project or in **algorithmic composition** and **live coding**
+Both versions can be used in a pure math project or in **algorithmic composition** and **live coding**.

 :eye: Assist in the integration of new artistic and math concepts in your musical and computer projects.